Trust Deed Investments

 Investing in Trust Deeds can be an excellent alternative for investors seeking long term cash flow with the security of real estate.
 Trust Deeds traditionally offer higher yields when compared with other income generating investments.
 Unlike a mortgage fund or many crowdfunding platforms, investors are secured directly on the property with a Deed of Trust or Assignment.

-TaliMar Financial has developed a proprietary online Lender Portal that allows Trust Deed investors to review and subscribe to our trust deed offerings.
-The Lender Portal is “real time” so investors can quickly review their current account balances, view recently posted trust deed offerings, and quickly subscribe to trust deeds that meet their specific criteria.
+TaliMar Financial has developed a proprietary online Investor Portal that allows investors to view the statistics on the mortgage fund, including the individual trust deeds within the fund.
+The Investor Portal is “real time” so investors can quickly review their current account balances and manage their investment.

 WHO COLLECTS THE PAYMENTS?